-Maternity care and pregnancy services, including care for Hospital - Inpatient: After Deductible, Enrollee complications of pregnancy, in utero treatment for the fetus, pays 10% Plan Coinsurance prenatal testing for the detection of congenital and heritable disorders when Medically Necessary and prenatal and postpartum care are covered for all female Enrollees Hospital - Outpatient: After Deductible, Enrollee including dependent daughters.
-Preventive services related to pays 10% Plan Coinsurance preconception, prenatal and postpartum care are covered as Preventive Services including breastfeeding support, supplies and counseling for each birth when Medically Necessary as Outpatient Services: After Deductible, Enrollee determined by KFHPWA's medical director and in pays 10% Plan Coinsurance accordance with Board of Health standards for screening and diagnostic tests during pregnancy.
+Pregnancy care and services, including care for complications of pregnancy, in utero treatment for the fetus, prenatal testing for the detection of congenital and heritable disorders when Medically Necessary and prenatal and postpartum care are covered for all Enrollees including eligible Dependents.
+Preventive services related to preconception, prenatal and postpartum care are covered as Preventive Services including breastfeeding support, supplies and counseling for each birth when Medically Necessary as determined by KFHPWA's medical director and in accordance with Board of Health standards for screening and diagnostic tests during pregnancy.

 Delivery and associated Hospital Care, including home births and birthing centers.
 Home births are considered outpatient services.

 Enrollees must notify KFHPWA by way of the Hospital notification line within 24 hours of any admission, or as soon thereafter as medically possible.
-The Enrollee's physician, in consultation with the Enrollee, will determine the Enrollee's length of inpatient stay following delivery.
+The Enrollee's provider, in consultation with the Enrollee, will determine the Enrollee's length of inpatient stay following delivery.

-Donor breast milk will be covered during the inpatient hospital stay when Medically Necessary, provided through a milk bank and ordered by a licensed Provider or boardcertified lactation consultant.
+Donor human milk will be covered during the inpatient hospital stay when Medically Necessary, provided through a milk bank and ordered by a licensed Provider or boardcertified lactation consultant.
+Hospital - Inpatient: After Deductible, Enrollee pays 10% Plan Coinsurance